 Amounts and conditions for each type of financial aid vary; see the DGS for details.
 Financial awards are paid out on a twelve-month schedule.

 Student financial support may be terminated if the Graduate Committee, in its annual review of all Program participants, finds inadequate progress being made toward the degree (e.g., unmet course or language requirements, one or more “Incompletes,” poor academic or teaching evaluations).

 1. The University Fellowship is given to the first-year student as a full scholarship involving no Departmental duties.
 Students who enter with the B.A. hold this award for the first year.
 Students who enter with the M.A. also are awarded a UF and are not required to teach until their second year of graduate study here at Vanderbilt.
 (Acceptance letters will indicate “Teaching Assistantship” even though the assistantship does not actually begin until the second year; see #2 below.)

-2. The Teaching Assistantship begins in the second year after successful completion of the M.A. at Vanderbilt (see Master of Arts Degree further below).
+2. The Teaching Assistantship begins in the second year.
 TAs usually teach one section of a variety of 100-level English courses each semester for a maximum of four years.

 3. The Harold Stirling Vanderbilt Scholarship is a five-year “topping-up” award granted in addition to one of the awards mentioned above.
 This award is given to students entering the doctoral program.
 Its continuance is contingent upon satisfactory progress toward the degree.
 HSV awards are competitive among applicants to all graduate programs in the University.